ricardomontanari/ricardomontanari/README.md

-- 👋 Olá, sou @ricardomontanari
+👋 Hi, I'm @ricardomontanari
-- 👀 Estou interessado em aprender e colaborar com a comunidade
+👀 I am interested in learning and collaborating with the community.
-- 🌱 Atualmente estou aprendendo Angular, React Native e Java
+🌱 I am currently learning Angular, React Native and Java.
-- 💞️ Estou procurando colaborar nas areas de Angular, React Native e Java
+💞️ I'm looking to collaborate in the areas of Angular, React Native and Java.
-- 📫 Como chegar até mim www.linkedin.com/in/ricardo-montanari
+📫 How to reach me www.linkedin.com/in/ricardo-montanari